daithioc95/MS2/README.md

 - When the desired date with availability is selected, they can choose between the "Morning Tour 9.00" or the "Noon Tour 12.00".
 <img src="assets/images/user_story_testing/tours_calendar_available.PNG">

-- When the desired elevent is selected a form pop up will appear where the user can input relevant information.
+- When the desired event is selected a form pop up will appear where the user can input relevant information.
 <img src="assets/images/user_story_testing/tours_calendar_form.PNG">
 - The user can enter their name, email and phone number along with optional additional information before selecting the Submit button which will guarantee their place.
 <img src="assets/images/user_story_testing/tours_calendar_form_info.PNG">

 #### As a potential customer, I want to contact the company, so that I can provide feedback or ask any unanswered questions.
-- The user can contact the compant for any further information by navigating the the contact page.
+- The user can contact the company for any further information by navigating the contact page.
 <img src="assets/images/user_story_testing/contact.PNG">
 - The user can then scroll down to the "Want to contact us?" form where they can enter their name, emails and query which will be routed to the company.
 <img src="assets/images/user_story_testing/contact_info.PNG">